Charles De Coster: Career

-His masterpiece was The Legend of Thyl Ulenspiegel and Lamme Goedzak (1867), a 16th-century romance, which was barely read in Belgium because it did not meet up to the conventional standard of Belgian nationalism, but became popular over the rest of the world.
-In the preparation for this prose epic of the Gueux he spent some ten years.
-Uylenspiegel (Eulenspiegel) has been compared to Don Quixote, and even to Panurge.
+His masterpiece, The Legend of Thyl Ulenspiegel and Lamme Goedzak (1867), a romance set in the 16th century, was barely read in Belgium because it did not meet up to the conventional standard of Belgian nationalism, but became popular in the rest of the world.
+In preparation for this prose epic of the Gueux he spent some ten years.
+The character Uylenspiegel (Eulenspiegel) has been compared to Don Quixote, and even to Panurge.
 He is the type of the 16th-century Fleming, and the history of his resurrection from the grave itself was accepted as an allegory of the destiny of the race.
-The exploits of himself and his friend form the thread of a semihistorical narrative, full of racy humour, in spite of the barbarities that find a place in it.
-This book also was illustrated by Félicien Rops and others.
+His exploits and his friend's form the thread of a semihistorical narrative, full of racy humour, in spite of the barbarities that find a place in it.
+This book was illustrated by Félicien Rops and by others.

-In 1876 De Coster introduced Xavier Mellery to the island of Marken asking him to deliver drawings for the Tour du Monde magazine.
+In 1876 De Coster introduced Xavier Mellery to the island of Marken, asking him to deliver drawings for the Tour du Monde magazine.

-In 1870 De Coster became professor of general history and of French literature at the military school.
-His works however were not financially profitable; in spite of his government employment he was always in difficulties; and he died in much discouragement in May 1878 at Ixelles, Brussels and was interred there in the Ixelles Cemetery.
+In 1870 De Coster became professor of general history and of French literature at the Belgian Royal Military Academy.
+His works however were not financially profitable; in spite of his government employment he was always in difficulties; and he died, much discouraged, in May 1878 at Ixelles, Brussels and was interred there in the Ixelles Cemetery.

-The expensive form in which Uylenspiegel was produced made it open only to a limited class of readers, and when a new and cheap edition in modern French appeared in 1893 it was received practically as a new book in France and Belgium.
-He was a freemason, and a member of the lodge Les Vrais Amis de l'Union et du Progrès Réunis of the Grand Orient of Belgium, where he was initiated on 7 January 1858.
+The expensive form in which Uylenspiegel was produced made it open only to a limited class of readers, and when a new and cheap edition in modern French appeared in 1893 it was received practically as a new book in France and in Belgium.

+De Coster was a freemason, and a member of the lodge Les Vrais Amis de l'Union et du Progrès Réunis of the Grand Orient of Belgium, where he was initiated on 7 January 1858.

-The Legend of Thyl Ulenspiegel and Lamme Goedzak was illustrated by Nicolas Eekman in 1946.
+Nicolas Eekman produced illustrations for The Legend of Thyl Ulenspiegel and Lamme Goedzak in 1946.